mrDarcyMurphy/saltstack-node-koa/README.md

 * Symlink the saltstack configuration to /etc/salt and /srv/salt.
 * Compile and Install node-v0.11.11.
 * Clone a koa based app.
-* Run the app.
+* Run the app via pm2.

 ### TODO

-* create an unprivileged user to boot the app
-* find a better way to install pm2.
-* put necessary pm2 configuration in that user's `~/.pm2/custom_options.sh` [*](https://github.com/Unitech/pm2#configuration--customization)
-* alternatively, try pm2's [json configuration](https://github.com/Unitech/pm2#multi-process-json-declaration).
-* start the app with pm2 with harmony flag turned on.
+* Start the app with pm2 with harmony flag turned on.
+It's easy enough to do manually, but has proved more difficult than expected through saltstack.
-* ensure the port works right, and heck, maybe even forward it to the host.
+* Setup nginx.
+When I get pm2 to do it's thing, then I run into the issue of node not having access to port 80.
+So... nginx ftw.

 ### Caveats

 * This is only a proof of concept.
 * It probably isn't ready for production
-* It's probably unnecessary to *build* node, but whatever.
-* You'll probably want to secure your minion.
+* You'll probably want to secure your minion too.
 * And maybe build an actual app.
 Maybe.